 It’s tee time in Hamilton!
 Save the date for the prestigious RBC Canadian Open, returning to Hamilton June 3 to 9, 2019.
 The historic Hamilton Golf and Country Club will host the event, marking 100 years since the first ever Open was held at the iconic Hamilton course.
 Ticket and more details.
 RBC

 20. Heritage Sites

-Hamilton’s historical roots run deep.
-Immerse yourself in a story that reveals how the city evolved into the vibrant, eclectic destination it is now.
+Hamilton’s historic roots run deep.
+Immerse yourself in a story that reveals how the city evolved into the vibrant, eclectic destination it is today.

 For more great options to explore – check out our City Map